camunda-community-hub/camunda-7-to-8-migration-example/README.md

 We are using the [Camunda 7 to 8 Data Migrator](https://github.com/camunda/c7-data-migrator/) for this.
 Please make sure to check the [Migration Limitations](https://github.com/camunda/c7-data-migrator/tree/main?tab=readme-ov-file#migration-limitations) on what it can do and what it cannot do.
 For our example, it can migrate all running instances to Camunda 8.

-One important prerequisite for the data migrator is that you need an execution listener with job type `if legacyId then "migrator" else "noop"` on the blank start event of your process:
+One important prerequisite for the data migrator is that you need an execution listener with job type `=if legacyId != null then "migrator" else "noop"` on the blank start event of your process:

 ![Execution Listener on Start Event for Runtime Data Migrator](converted-process-3.png)